 But in November of 1882 he discovered that his wife was committing adultery and so he petitioned for divorce and the final decree was granted on August 5, 1884.
 He retained custody of his three sons.

-In May 1886 he married Emily Field while he was a Sergeant Quarter Master for the Manchester Regiment living at the Army Barracks in Ashton-under-Lyne.
-The following year his son Arthur William Field Connery, named after his wife’s father, was born in Ashton.
+In May 1886 he married Emily Field while he was a Sergeant Quarter Master for the Manchester Regiment and still living at the Army Barracks in Ashton-under-Lyne.
+The following year his fourth son Arthur William Field Connery, named after his wife’s father, was born in Ashton on July 19, 1887.

-He died on April 25, 1921 in Ashton and was buried on April 29th at Hurst Cemetery with his wife, Emily, who predeceased him in April 1917.
+He died peacefully at home in Ashton on April 25, 1921 at 8:30pm and was buried on April 29th at Hurst Cemetery with his wife, Emily, who predeceased him.
 Thousands of people lined the streets of Ashton to pay their respects.
-His oldest son, Lt.
-Col. William Lawrence Connery, M.B.E., J.P. was later buried in the same plot when he died in April 1944.
+His oldest son, Lt.-Col. William Lawrence Connery, M.B.E., J.P., and mayor of Ashton, was later buried in the same plot when he died in April 1944.